 Fez (Fes), Morocco is famous for its ancient walled city, which many compare to the old walled city of Jerusalem.
 It is the first of the imperial cities of Morocco, as it dates back to the eighth century.
 The city is also a pioneer within the Muslim cult and has one of the oldest universities in the world.
 All these firsts make Fez particularly attractive with a lively and influential culture.
 Fez has the best-preserved Medina in the Arab world, the vast and labyrinthine medina of Fez el-Bali, said to also be the world's largest urban area with no traffic cars.
 The transportation is provided by donkeys, carriages and motorcycles.
-This ancient city is one of the most interesting and attractive destinations in the North African country.
-Perhaps somewhat overshadowed by the more popular cities, Casablanca, Marrakech and Rabat; local Moroccans will tell you how unspoiled and original Fez still is.
+This ancient city is one of the most interesting and attractive destinations in the North African country, perhaps somewhat overshadowed by the more popular cities, Casablanca, Marrakech and Rabat.

 The entire Medina has been designated Unesco World Heritage of Humanity Site, so expect an array of wonderful sights, smells and sounds.
 Wander through Fez's souks and alleys which are unchanged since the Middle Ages.
 The people have advanced with the modern era but the ancient traditions are still everyday practices in the Medina.